Author: Pastor Paul A. Bartz

 Note: Creation Moments exists to provide Biblically sound materials to the Church in the area of Bible and science relationships.
 This Bible study may be reproduced for group use.

-Goal: The goal of this study is:
+The goal of this study is:

-1. To show how the Genesis creation account presents knowledge about the universe (science) which is far ahead of much of human knowledge (science); and
+A. To show how the Genesis creation account presents knowledge about the universe (science) which is far ahead of much of human knowledge (science); and

-2. to build within the student of the Bible an appreciation for the scientific accuracy of Genesis where it does touch on such matters.
+B. To build within the student of the Bible an appreciation for the scientific accuracy of Genesis where it does touch on such matters.

 1.Read Genesis 1:1 – 2:3 to review the Biblical account.
 In this study we will take a detailed look at many of these verses.